Parthia: Under the Arsacids

 From their base in Parthia, the Arsacid dynasts eventually extended their dominion to include most of Greater Iran.
 They also quickly established several eponymous branches on the thrones of Armenia, Iberia, and Caucasian Albania.
 Even though the Arsacids only sporadically had their capital in Parthia, their power base was there, among the Parthian feudal families, upon whose military and financial support the Arsacids depended.
 In exchange for this support, these families received large tracts of land among the earliest conquered territories adjacent to Parthia, which the Parthian nobility then ruled as provincial rulers.
 The largest of these city-states were Kuchan, Semnan, Gorgan, Merv, Zabol and Yazd.

 From about 105 BC onwards, the power and influence of this handful of Parthian noble families was such that they frequently opposed the monarch, and would eventually be a "contributory factor in the downfall" of the dynasty.

 From about 130 BC onwards, Parthia suffered numerous incursions by various nomadic tribes, including the Sakas, the Yuezhi, and the Massagetae.
-Each time, the Arsacid dynasts responded personally, doing so even when there were more severe threats from Seleucids or Romans looming on the western borders of their empire (as was the case for Mithridates I).
 Defending the empire against the nomads cost Phraates II and Artabanus I their lives.

-The Roman Crassus attempted to conquer Parthia in 52 BC but was decisively defeated at the Battle of Carrhae.
-Caesar was planning another invasion when he was assassinated in 44 BC.
-A long series of Roman-Parthian wars followed.

 Around 32 BC, civil war broke out when a certain Tiridates rebelled against Phraates IV, probably with the support of the nobility that Phraates had previously persecuted.
 The revolt was initially successful, but failed by 25 BC.
 In 9/8, the Parthian nobility succeeded in putting their preferred king on the throne, but Vonones proved to have too tight a budgetary control, so he was usurped in favor of Artabanus II, who seems to have been a non-Arsacid Parthian nobleman.
 But when Artabanus attempted to consolidate his position (at which he was successful in most instances), he failed to do so in the regions where the Parthian provincial rulers held sway.

 By the 2nd century AD, the frequent wars with neighboring Rome and with the nomads, and the infighting among the Parthian nobility had weakened the Arsacids to a point where they could no longer defend their subjugated territories.
 The empire fractured as vassalaries increasingly claimed independence or were subjugated by others, and the Arsacids were themselves finally vanquished by the Persian Sassanids, a formerly minor vassal from southwestern Iran, in April 224.